attiaa1/rust-maze-generator/README.md

 # Generated 25x25 maze with solved path in red
 ![image info](./grid_solved.png)

+## Theory
+This both generates and solves the maze with recursive backtracking and using a stack.

 ## How to use this Rust Maze Generator
 - Clone this repository
 - If you have the rust environment installed already on local do the below: